CSOIreland/PxStat/README.md

 PxStat also empowers the **Data-Owners** to manage the publication of their data through a Workflow to identify & prevent issues before going Live, track and schedule Releases to implement Embargo policies, compare data and meta-data across Releases over time and monitor the consumption of data via analytical tools.

 ## [Wiki](https://github.com/CSOIreland/PxStat/wiki)
-The Wiki centrally hosts all the technicall and business information about the system:
+The Wiki centrally hosts all the technical and business information about the system:
 * [Requirements](https://github.com/CSOIreland/PxStat/wiki/Requirements)
 * [Installation](https://github.com/CSOIreland/PxStat/wiki/Installation)
 * [Update](https://github.com/CSOIreland/PxStat/wiki/Update)